songlinjian/Yeti-Project/doc/OnBoarding.md

 ## Some recommendations to yeti root server operators

-* To let peopole know more about you and your organiztion, please send us a link to us : "About us" page in your commany website, or a dedicated page for yeti to introduce youself.
+* To let people know more about you and your organiztion, please send us a link to us : "About us" page in your commany website, or a dedicated page for yeti to introduce yourself.
 * To be more active in Yeti community, please do pay attention and join the discussion of Yeti mailling list.
 * Now we do not have much traffic in our testbed in the early phase.
 It will be appreciated if you can introduce Yeti to the people/ universitiues/ IPv6 pilot/ research labs who may be insterestd to use yeti root services as experimental testbed.